 This accounting policy is appropriate when distributors are afforded generous return rights, price protection privileges, or other entitlements that call into question whether the arrangement fee is fixed or determinable—a necessary condition for revenue recognition under legacy GAAP.

-Under the new guidelines of ASC 606, revenue is recognized upon transferring control of a good or service to the distributor, regardless of whether or not the arrangement fee is fixed or determinable.
+Under the ASC 606, revenue is recognized upon transferring control of a good or service to the distributor regardless if the arrangement fee is fixed or determinable.
 However, the amount of revenue recognized may be constrained to reduce the risk of a future reversal of revenue resulting from variable consideration components of the transaction price.

-This means the new revenue recognition guidance eliminates the sell-through method of revenue recognition and instead requires more judgment in determining the amount of revenue to recognize upon transferring control of goods to a distributor.
+ASC 606 eliminates the sell-through method of revenue recognition and requires more judgment when determining the amount of revenue to recognize upon transferring control of goods to a distributor.

 Sales Commissions and Other Associated Contract Costs

-Under the new standard, incremental costs of obtaining a contract with a customer are to be capitalized as an asset if the company expects to recover those costs.
-In some cases, this can mean that the commissions or related sales expenses should be capitalized then amortized evenly over the initial term of the contract.
+Under ASC 606, incremental costs of obtaining a contract with a customer are capitalized as an asset if the company expects to recover those costs.
+In some cases, this means the commissions or related sales expenses should be capitalized then amortized evenly over the initial term of the contract.

 We’re Here to Help

-For more information about how the new revenue recognition standard may impact your company, contact your Moss Adams professional.
+For more information about how the revenue recognition standard could impact your company, please contact your Moss Adams professional.